United States Army Nurse Corps: 1901–1917

 Professionalization was a dominant theme during the Progressive Era, because it valued expertise and hierarchy over ad-hoc volunteering in the name of civic duty.
 The Army Nurse Corps (female) became a permanent corps of the Medical Department under the Army Reorganization Act (31 Stat.
 753) on 2 February 1901.
 Nurses were appointed in the Regular Army for a three-year period, although nurses were not actually commissioned as officers in the Regular Army until forty-six years later-on 16 April 1947.
 Dita H. Kinney, was officially appointed the first Superintendent of the Corps on 15 March 1901.
 Kinney served as superintendent until she resigned on 31 July 1909.

-The number of nurses on active duty hovered around 100 in the years after the creation of the corps, with the two largest groups serving at the general hospital at the Presidio in San Francisco and at the First Reserve hospital in Manila.
+The number of nurses on active duty hovered around 100 in the years after the creation of the corps, with the two largest groups serving at the general hospital at the Presidio in San Francisco and at the First Reserve Hospital in Manila.

 World War I

-In World War I (American participation from 1917–18) the military recruited 20,000 registered nurses (all women) for military and navy duty in 58 military hospitals; they helped staff 47 ambulance companies that operated on the Western Front.
+In World War I (American participation from 1917–18), the military recruited 20,000 registered nurses (all women) for military and navy duty in 58 military hospitals.
+They helped staff 47 ambulance companies that operated on the Western Front.
 More than 10,000 served overseas, while 5,400 nurses enrolled in the Army's new School of Nursing.
 Key decisions were made by Jane Delano, director of the Red Cross Nursing Service, Mary Adelaide Nutting, president of the American Federation of Nurses, and Annie Goodrich, dean of the Army School of Nursing.

 Interwar period

 Demobilization reduced the two corps to skeleton units designed to be expanded should a new war take place.
-Eligibility at this time included being female, white, unmarried, volunteer, and a graduate from a civilian nursing school.
+Eligibility at this time included being female, white, unmarried, a volunteer, and a graduate from a civilian nursing school.

 In 1920, Army Nurse Corps personnel received officer-equivalent ranks and wore Army rank insignia on their uniforms.
 However, they did not receive equivalent pay and were not considered part of the US Army.

 Flikke remained in the Army after the war.
-After 12 years at Walter Reed Army hospital in Washington, D.C., she was promoted to captain and became the Assistant Superintendent of Nurses.
+After 12 years at Walter Reed Army Hospital in Washington, D.C., she was promoted to captain and became the Assistant Superintendent of Nurses.
 She succeeded in creating new billets for occupational therapists and dieticians.
 Flikke became Superintendent, with the rank of Major, in 1938.